tweag/monad-bayes/docs/source/probprog.md

 ## References

-Other probabilistic programming languages with fairly similar APIs include WebPPL and Gen. This cognitive-science oriented introduction to WebPPL is an excellent resource for learning about probabilistic programming: https://probmods.org/.
-The tutorials for Gen are also very good, particularly for learning about traces: https://github.com/probcomp/gen-quickstart/blob/master/tutorials/A%20Bottom-Up%20Introduction%20to%20Gen.ipynb.
+Other probabilistic programming languages with fairly similar APIs include WebPPL and Gen. This cognitive-science oriented introduction to [WebPPL](https://probmods.org/) is an excellent resource for learning about probabilistic programming.
+The [tutorials for Gen](https://www.gen.dev/tutorials/) are also very good, particularly for learning about traces.

 ## Specifying distributions